 In a standard swap transaction, two parties agree to exchange returns (or differentials in rates of return) calculated with respect to a notional amount, e.g. the return on or increase in value of a particular dollar amount invested at a particular interest rate, in a particular foreign currency, or in a basket of securities representing a particular index.
-Swaps in which the Fund may invest may include cross currency, equity, equity index and total return swaps.
+Swaps in which the Fund may invest may include cross currency, equity, equity index, interest rate, total return and credit default swaps.